-The legal trade in some wild species, like reticulated pythons, provides a very useful cover for the even more profitable illegal trade in wild snakes, contributing to the continuing decimation of threatened snake populations.¹¹ With fewer animal protection laws for reptiles, the illegal trade, and poor traceability standards, it is very difficult for brands and consumers to know the true source of the snakeskin used in exotic leather products.
+The legal trade in some wild species, like reticulated pythons, provides a very useful cover for the even more profitable illegal trade in wild snakes, contributing to the continuing decimation of threatened snake populations.⁵ With fewer animal protection laws for reptiles, the illegal trade, and poor traceability standards, it is very difficult for brands and consumers to know the true source of the snakeskin used in exotic leather products.

 Whether a snake is wild or “farmed”, the process to kill a snake for its skin is a cruel one.
-Accounts of the cruelty range from snakes being hit on the head with a hammer and pumped full of water (to make their bodies swell and the skin easier to remove)¹², large snakes being starved to death to make the skin looser and then pumped full of water, to snakes being nailed to trees and skinned alive.¹³
+Accounts of the cruelty range from snakes being hit on the head with a hammer and pumped full of water (to make their bodies swell and the skin easier to remove)⁶, large snakes being starved to death to make the skin looser and then pumped full of water, to snakes being nailed to trees and skinned alive.⁷

-The American alligator on the other hand is considered one of the great success stories of the ESA.
+The American alligator on the other hand is considered one of the great success stories of the Endangered Species Act.
 In 1967, it was listed as endangered due to unregulated hunting and habitat loss.
-Now, they are considered to be fully recovered at an estimated population of five million¹⁵ and can be found throughout the southeastern region of the US, from Florida to Texas and as far north as North Carolina.
+Now, they are considered to be fully recovered at an estimated population of five million⁹ and can be found throughout the southeastern region of the US, from Florida to Texas and as far north as North Carolina.

-American alligators are intensively farmed in the US for the leather trade, with most farms located in Louisiana then Florida, plus one or two in Texas and a few other states.
-American alligator skin is the only “alligator” species allowed in the exotic skins trade and is the most plentiful of any crocodilian skin available for the leather market.¹⁶ Typically, farmed alligator skin is considered more valuable than wild skin.¹⁷
+American alligators are intensively farmed in the US for the leather trade, with most farms located in Louisiana then Florida, plus some in Texas and a few other states.
+American alligator skin is the only “alligator” species allowed in the exotic skins trade and is the most plentiful of any crocodilian skin available for the leather market.¹⁰

 To replenish their stocks, alligator farms can collect a certain number of wild alligator eggs and hunting is allowed throughout most of their native habitat but is subject to specific seasons and various state regulations.
 Louisiana has the largest number of farms and kills over 300,000 alligators each year, with the vast majority coming from farms.
-Between 1999 and 2008, over 2.5 million alligators were killed on farms in Louisiana and their skins valued at over $335 million.¹⁸
+Between 1999 and 2008, over 2.5 million alligators were killed on farms in Louisiana and their skins valued at over $335 million.¹¹

 3. Caldwell, J 2017, World trade in crocodilian skins 2013-2015, UNEP-WCMC, p.
 10. https://www.unep-wcmc.org/resources-and-data/international-alligator-and-crocodile-trade-study